morrownr/8821cu-20210916/README.md

 - [Void Linux](https://voidlinux.org/) (kernel 5.18)

-Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are not supported due to the way kernel patches are handled.
-I will support knowledgable RHEL developers if they want to merge the required support and keep it current.
-I reserve the right to delete this support if it causes any problems.
+Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are supported by Red Hat devs due to the way kernel patches are handled in Red Hat.
+I support knowledgable RHEL developers if they want to merge the required support and keep it current.
+I reserve the right to delete this support without notice if it causes any problems.

+Current RHEL maintainer: none

 Note: Android is supported in the driver according to Realtek.
 I will support knowledgable Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to the Makefile).

+Current Android maintainer: none

+Note: OpenWRT is not supported.
+OpenWRT provides drivers for USB WiFi adapters.
+OpenWRT provided drivers include support for the MT7921au (AXE3000), MT7612u (AC1200), MT7610u (AC600) chipsets.
+It is a challenge to use Realtek based adapters that use out-of-kernel drivers with OpenWRT so it is strongly advised to use the already supported chipsets.

 ### Compatible Devices